J-shw/Menstrudel/website/_posts/2025-10-14-announcing-menstrudel-v3.0.0.md

 * **Data Import** Added the ability to import your data.
 * **Edit Past Pill States** You can now edit the state (taken/skipped) of past pills.
 * **Multi-Pill Pack Support** The app now supports multiple pill packs.
+* **Italian Translations** Thanks to the hard work of a dedicated user, the app is now completly translated to Italian.

 ---